If you write a cheque that exceeds the money in your bank account, you may get hit by the dreaded NSF fee after it bounces.

 After calling my bank and asking them nicely, the NSF fee was waived; however, I still had to pay the other $30 fee.

 If your account is in good standing with your bank and you have never had an NSF fee charged to your account, you can plead with them to waive the fee.

 Do NSF Fees Affect Your Credit?

-A bounced cheque does not get reported to the credit bureaus (Equifax and TransUnion) and does not affect your credit score.
+A bounced cheque is not reported to the credit bureaus (Equifax and TransUnion) and does not affect your credit score.
 Directly, that is.

-The late payments that result from your cheque being dishonoured may be reported to the credit bureaus and reflect your credit report.
+The late payments that result from your cheque being dishonoured may be reported to the credit bureaus and reflected in your credit report.